AlexeiakaTechnik/Integrating-Dahua-Cameras-CCTV-System-in-Home-Assistant/README.md

 5. Leave **RTSP transport protocol** as TCP if you have not changed it
 6. And **Authentication** as Basic, since the link is taken from go2rtc addon, where we did not set up security
 7. Enable **Verify SSL Certificate** so that dashbards accessed via remote connection(if your HA is accessible through your private Domain(ex.
 Cloudflare tunneling) or Nabu Casa Cloud) would show up without issues
+8. Check new Generic Camera Feed

 > 🧠 You can use go2rtc to consolidate multiple streams, rebroadcast to WebRTC, or create a mixed local/remote setup.
 Check out it's [Github](https://github.com/AlexxIT/go2rtc/) readme and see Streams tab in your go2rtc after you added your cams in go2rtc's Config file - there will be _links_ button in **Commands** column.
-Open it and there will be many generated(-able)
+Open it and there will be many generated or generatable links to different types of output streams you can further use in your HA dashboards.

 ---